naif-sameer/my-programming-docs/docs/javascript/react/react-docs.md

 **Notes**
 - Always use `setState` and never modify the state directly.
-- When you have to update state based on the previous state pass in a function insted of object.
+- When you have to update state based on the previous state pass in a function instead of object.

 ### Event Handling